 The cruises run twice an hour daily from spring until autumn (April until October).
 Check out the ZSG’s website for more information.

-Other locations to get in the boat are Bürkliplatz, Bellevue, Limmatquai, Storchen.
+Other locations to get in the boat are Bürkliplatz, Bellevue, Limmatquai, and Storchen.

 6. Stargaze at Urania-Sternwarte